 Harvard’s Department of Comparative Literature is one of the most dynamic and diverse in the country.
 Its impressive faculty has included such scholars as Harry Levine, Claudio Guillén, and Barbara Johnson.
 You will study literatures from a wide range of historical periods and cultures, while learning to conduct cutting-edge research through an exhilarating scope of methods and approaches.

-The stunning range of our students’ dissertation projects is well supported by Harvard’s unparalleled library resources.
-Our library system, the largest university collection in the world, comprises 70 libraries, with combined holdings of over 16 million items.
+Your dissertation research is well supported by Harvard’s unparalleled library system, the largest university collection in the world, comprising 70 libraries with combined holdings of over 16 million items.

-Your application must include a writing sample, which should demonstrate your ability to engage in literary criticism and/or theory.
-It can be a paper written for a course or a section of a senior thesis or essay.
-It is usually between 10 and 20 pages.
-Do not send longer papers with instructions to read an excerpt; lengthier samples should be edited so that they are no longer than 20 pages.
+A writing sample is required as part of the application and can be a paper written for a course or a section of a senior thesis or essay and between 15 and 20 pages in length.
+The writing sample should demonstrate your ability to engage in literary criticism and/or theory.
+Do not upload longer papers with instructions to read an excerpt; lengthier samples should be edited so that they are no longer than 20 pages.

-Applicants also need to include a statement of purpose that gives the admissions committee a clear sense of your individual interests and strengths.
-Candidates for admission need not indicate at the time of application a precise field of specialization, but it is helpful to tell us about your aspirations and how the Department of Comparative Literature might help in attaining these goals.
-These statements are usually 1 to 4 pages long.
+The statement of purpose should give the admissions committee a clear sense of your individual interests and strengths.
+Applicants are not required to indicate a precise field of specialization, but it is helpful to tell us about your aspirations and how the Department of Comparative Literature might help in attaining these goals.
+The statement of purpose should be 1 to 4 pages in length.